siahwang/ctr-click-prediction/thesis/README.md

 > ### Figure 1 — Learned causal structure (BN)
 ![BN structure](./figures/BN.png)
+*BN captures the probabilistic relationships among risk factors and COPD.
+In BN-H, only the conditional distribution (CPT) of the target node (COPD) is replaced with **LR-predicted probabilities**, keeping the rest of the BN structure untouched.*
 ---

 ### Table 1 — Model comparison (test set)